johnngondi/interview-demo-app-fe/README.md

 ### Change Server URL
 In `src/constants.js` change the `API_URL` value to the API's server URL.
-> For better configuration use an environment value there.
+> For easier configuration use an environment value there.

 ### Compile and Hot-Reload for Development